kota65535/alternator/README.md

 ```

 5. Run `alternator plan` to show the schema diff and SQL statements that should be executed.
+   Note that the foreign key `author_id` should be recreated because of the modification of the referencing key.

 ```sh
 alternator plan schema.sql mysql://root@localhost/example